makhortheeight/rowland-quantsec/README.md

 # fa.gz files that are used as reference

-polyA.fa.gz is used to remove any polyA tails from the reads --> polyA tails not removed during cDNA conversion, ergo removed after the fact.
+polyA.fa.gz is used to remove any polyA tails from the reads, because polyA tails are not removed during cDNA conversion.

 truseq.fa.gz is used to remove the adaptor sequences used during cDNA generation.